 The most common size for home use is the six-foot step ladder.
 These are used for a multitude of indoor jobs and are tall enough to reach many outdoor rooflines – handy if you need to clear or repair your gutters.

 Of course, there are step ladders of many different heights to choose from.
 Two- and three-tread models make it simple to access high storage spaces and are compact enough to store almost anywhere.
-At the other end of the scale are very tall step ladders; the tallest model we looked at reaches to 21 feet.
+At the other end of the scale are very tall step ladders; the tallest model we looked at reaches up to 21 feet.
 Tall step ladders are ideal for tradespeople who work on commercial buildings; they provide a convenient platform for tasks like suspended ceiling installation.

 When choosing your step ladder, you may have a specific task in mind, but it's worth thinking about other times when your purchase will come in handy.
 For example, if you occasionally need to decorate your house or reach objects high off the ground, a multifunctional step ladder offers a convenient alternative to the traditional step ladder.